asam-ev/qc-framework/doc/manual/viewer_interface.md

 If you start a viewer the following functions are called in this order:

+1. CanSupportFormat (further calls only if this function returns true)
-1. StartViewer
+2. StartViewer
-2. Initialize
+3. Initialize
-3. AddIssue (will be called for each issue found)
+4. AddIssue (will be called for each issue found)

 If an error occurs during the startup process, the ReportGUI will call GetLastErrorMessage to print out the error in the ReportGUI itself.